HARSHITHSSHMM/NASSCOM_VSD_IAT_HARSHITH/README.md

 * Now, we are going to observe " cell area " and " negative slack "<br/><br/>
 ![neg_slack](https://github.com/user-attachments/assets/cd7da103-0188-49c9-b971-279520f229d3)<br/><br/>
 ![chip_area](https://github.com/user-attachments/assets/f6ef807b-2270-4202-aa19-aa7335b88090)<br/><br/>
-* We can observe  that total negative slack and worst negative slack and chip area very high.
+* We can observe that total negative slack and worst negative slack are very high.
-* Our objective is to reduce the negative slack and chip area.
+* Our objective is to reduce the negative slack.
 * Run the following commands in openlane.
 * To update the variables =>
 > prep -design picorv32a -tag 24-03_10-03 -overwrite<br/>